 Plus, in this ever-evolving industry, you’ll always be exposed to new innovations that keep your career fresh and exciting.
 As new technology, treatments and economic factors enter and influence the health care marketplace, you’ll be able to continually look at your role from a new perspective.

 You’ll enjoy competitive compensation — even in entry-level health administrator jobs

-According to Payscale salary reports (updated in February 2018), health administrators earn an average annual salary of just over $63,400.
-And entry-level health administrators with less than five years of experience earn an average total compensation of $50,000.*
+According to Payscale salary reports (updated in June 2021), health administrators earn an average annual salary of just over $70,000.
+Entry-level health administrators with less than one year of experience earn an average total compensation of just under $58,000.*

 As with most careers, your location, years of experience and level of education will likely influence your earning potential in the health care industry, but you’ll be able to get your start in an industry that rewards experience and leadership.

 You’ll be exposed to leadership opportunities and growth potential

 Having an education that gets your foot in the door to entry-level health administration jobs can lead to big rewards later on.
 In these roles, employers are looking for baseline administration skills that are founded in knowledge of the health care industry.
 More and more, however, they are also prioritizing the soft skills demonstrated by leaders and managers.

 If you can equip yourself with and demonstrate an aptitude for in-demand skills like critical thinking, problem solving, team leadership and motivation, then you can open the door to a wide range of growth opportunities in a variety of health care settings.